 Larry Souder tells Your New Life Station listeners about fascinating

 people with stories of fun and faith.
-In April—Larry will feature a
+It’s a replica of Noah’s Ark

 News to Know

 The English hour features reports about topics of current interest.

 Marcy Bryan reports about entertainment, business, and religious news.

 Kelly Ann Monahan has the latest developments in medicine, science, and